 Business Source Premier comprises full texts concerning all economy fields, including marketing, management, MIS, POM, accountancy, finance and business.
 Additional full text contents consist of market analyses, industry reports, country reports, company profiles, and SWOT analyses.
-Within the entire University, the database is accessible free of charge.
-Additionally, you will receive the necessary access data to use it in other areas.
+Within the entire University, the database can be openly accessed, access outside of the university via VPN admissions (Virtual Private Network).
 You can find the Business Source Premier database via the Datenbank-Informationssystem (DBIS) or on EBSCO.

 Citavi is a Windows-based program for literature management and organization of knowledge.
 Citavi permits you to organize your literature, research in technical, subject-specific databases and library catalogues, to replenish literary content, to collect quotations, organize knowledge, draft texts, plan tasks, and automatically create bibliographies in varying citation styles.
 Citavi's website offers information and help on the program, references to service and support, and handbooks as well as learning material.